disclaimer

 Can an Individual get a Felony Removed From a Court Record in Connecticut?

-In some cases, an absolute pardon is granted for adult convictions; hence these crimes may be eligible for removal.
+In some cases, an absolute pardon is granted for adult convictions.
+However, this process is not automatic.

-The state’s Board of Pardon provides two types of pardons for convicted individuals.
-An absolute pardon will expunge convictions, but a certificate of employability (also called a provisional pardon) will not.
+The state’s Board of Pardons provides two types of pardons for convicted individuals.
+An absolute pardon usually leads to the expungement of convictions, but a certificate of employability (also called a provisional pardon) may not.

-The implication of expunging a criminal record is that the public will not be able to view past criminal records.
+The implication of expunging a criminal record is that the public may be unable to view past criminal records.
 Expungement makes it possible for a previously convicted individual to appear as though they were never convicted.

-The Connecticut Board of Pardon will determine other eligibility criteria.
-Some of which include;
+The Connecticut Board of Pardons typically determines other eligibility criteria.
+Some of which include:

 • The severity of the crime committed,